adriaFreixasWb/git-calisthenics/README.md

 ## Session 1: Create a repository change files commit and push to main

 Using your git repository of choice, [Github](https://github.com/) for example.
-1. Create new reposiotory through web interface
+1. Create new repository through web interface
 2. Clone
 3. Modify readme
 4. Commit with message